Pure (Canadian band): Feverish

 On April 14, 1998 Pure released their third full-length album, Feverish.
 The song "Tennis Ball" was featured in the movie BASEketball, though not featured on the soundtrack.

-The group disbanded in 2000, citing "musical differences".

-Post break-up

-Post-Pure, vocalist Birch embarked on a solo career, with the single "Moola Moola" charting in Canada.
+The group disbanded in 2000, citing "musical differences", and Birch embarked on a solo career with the single "Moola Moola" charting in Canada.
 In 2008 he formed Guilty About Girls with bassist Mark R. Henning and drummer/DJ Lucas T. Poth.
-In 2015 he formed a new group called The Wivez.
+In 2015 he formed a new group called The Wivez and is still releasing on new Pure material.

-Todd Simko played on Bif Naked's first album which was released in 1995, and worked as a successful record producer/engineer in Vancouver, British Columbia and made records with such artists as Marcy Playground, Xavier Rudd, The Organ, Big John Bates, The Yoko Casiono's, Current Swell and Patrick Brealey, plus many others.
+Todd Simko played on Bif Naked's first album which was released in 1995, and worked as a successful record producer/engineer in Vancouver, British Columbia and made records with such artists as Marcy Playground, Xavier Rudd, The Salteens, The Organ, Big John Bates, The Yoko Casionos, Current Swell, Patrick Brealey, and Sean Macdonald, plus many others.
 Simko died at the age of 45 when he went missing and was presumed drowned on April 22, 2012.

 Mark R. Henning formed Vancouver PowerPop trio Blisterene in 1995 which released the full-length CD So I Have Them in 1997 on the Poncy Rocket/IMD label.
 By 2007 Henning formed a new group Combine the Victorious with fashion designer Isabelle Dunlop.
 They released their debut CD The World Over independently.
 Combine the Victorious later signed to the Boutique Empire label.